 Having said that, let’s now move on to examine 1 Corinthians 14 in a little detail, wherein Paul lays out some ground rules for the gift of speaking in tongues.
 I will attempt to expound and clarify the teachings of this chapter because it is somewhat convoluted and difficult to read.
 I will try to summarize most of the chapter in plain, simple English, but I will not address every matter Paul teaches about in the chapter.

-The chapter proceeds to teach that Jesus-believers should desire to prophesy.
+The chapter proceeds to teach that followers of Jesus should desire to prophesy.
 As noted above, the gift of prophecy is a divine disclosure by the Holy Spirit, an edifying revelation, or a sudden supernatural insight into a given situation, generally for advice, warning, or comfort.
-It is to proclaim the Word of God suited for a specific occasion or situation to build up, comfort, and strengthen the believers present during the prophecy, as contrasted to speaking in tongues publicly.
+It is to proclaim the Word of God suited for a specific occasion or situation to build up, comfort, strengthen, and encourage people present during the prophecy, as contrasted to speaking in tongues publicly.
+As stated earlier, it does not predict, prognosticate, nor foretell the future.

 “Bill, God knows your heart and your longings and deepest desires.
 He knows that you are a lifelong seeker after truth.
 I remind you that the truth you seek will always be found in Jesus.
 Keep seeking, keep asking, keep knocking.
 I remind you, too, that your entire past has been removed—all those bad experiences you have had were merely to test you and strengthen you.
 Your past is entirely gone and you are a brand-new man facing a new era in your life.
 Walk through the open door I have set before you.
 Through that open door is a new and fresh anointing for ministry and service to others.
 I am giving you a new world to reach, to teach, to disciple, to proclaim the Gospel about Jesus.
 Yes, walk through the open door I have set before you into a brand new day, a brand-new era in your life—and I will be with you and in you all your journey!”

 That prophecy last evening was not only wonder-fully encouraging and strengthening to me, but also a marvelous illustration about how that particular gift of the Holy Spirit “works.”
-Again, generally speaking, the gift of prophecy is to build up, strengthen, and edify the Church as a whole, whereas tongues is generally used to build up, edify, and strengthen the individual believer (or the Church as a whole, if an interpreter is present).
+Again, generally speaking, the gift of prophecy is to build up, strengthen, comfort, and encourage the Church as a whole, whereas tongues is generally used to build up, comfort, and strengthen the individual follower of Jesus (or the Church as a whole, if an interpreter is present).
 Note that Paul writes in this chapter he wishes everyone would speak in tongues, but especially that they would prophesy.

 Where Does It Originate?